Marshmallow Recipe – Learn How to Make These Sweet Clouds of Joy

 Flavours, Colours, Shapes, Textures

 I’ve always loved the versatility and possibility of homemade marshmallows, and so, I’ve explored several exciting combinations over time; pink marshmallows topped with rose petals before setting, chopped pistachio and orange blossom, peppermint flavouring with red food colouring swirled throughout for a marbling effect.
 I have shared my classic vanilla recipe, as its simplicity is universally loved, but once you have attempted this basic recipe, I urge you to experiment with different extracts, food colouring, shapes, and textures; by textures, I mean the addition of chopped nuts, fruit, chocolate, or anything else you can think of.
-For different shapes, get creative with silicone moulds, greasing them with a bit of oil to allow an easy release.
+For different shapes, get creative with silicone moulds, greasing them with a bit of oil to allow easy release.

 How long do they last?